SpeedyWeather/SpeedyWeather.jl/docs/src/parameterizations.md

 [Surface fluxes](@ref) are the most complicated to customize as they depend on the [Ocean](@ref) and Land model, [The land-sea mask](@ref), and by default the [## Bulk Richardson-based drag coefficient](@ref), see [Custom boundary layer drag](@ref).
-The computation of the surface fluxes is split into three components that are called one after another
+The computation of the surface fluxes is split into four (five if you include the boundary layer drag coefficent in [Custom boundary layer drag](@ref)) components that are called one after another

 1. Surface thermodynamics to calculate the surface values of lowermost layer variables